openSUSE/openSUSE-docs-revamped-temp/project/docs/pro-audio-setup.md

 *Let us get started in tuning the system then!*
 ___
 # Get the codecs:
 Make sure your system is up to date first & installfrom & add <b>Packman Repository</b>:
-  > `# zypper dup`
+   `# zypper dup`
-  > `# zypper in opi`
+   `# zypper in opi`
-  > `opi codecs`
+   `opi codecs`
 # Add the Geekos DAW Repo (I use the priority of 90, which favours the packages from GeekosDAW repo)
 - This is a crucial step in getting your audio workstation up to speed with plugins and scripts.
-> `# zypper ar -fp90 https://download.opensuse.org/repositories/home:/geekositalia:/daw/openSUSE_Tumbleweed/ Geekosdaw`
+ `# zypper ar -fp90 https://download.opensuse.org/repositories/home:/geekositalia:/daw/openSUSE_Tumbleweed/ Geekosdaw`
 # PulseAudio / Jack sync
 - Make sure you install the required packages in order to use jack via pulseaudio
 - **Note** that some packages here are a suggestion, but depending on your audio device, this may vary.
-> `# zypper in jack pulseaudio-module-jack alsa-plugins-pulse alsa-utils`
+ `# zypper in jack pulseaudio-module-jack alsa-plugins-pulse alsa-utils`
 - edit /etc/pulse/default.pa
 1. find the lines that contain (do not uncomment, leave as is.):
 > `#load-module module-alsa-sink`
 > `#load-module module-alsa-source device=hw:1,0`
 2. underneath said line add:
-> `load-module module-jack-sink`
-> `load-module module-jack-source`
+> **load-module module-jack-sink**
+ **load-module module-jack-source**
+___
+# Advanced tweaks:
+This is where the fun begins, in here we will edit some of your system files for audio production using a text editor.
+You can use whatever editor you desire, in this case I'll use `nano` for example.
+**Required changes are in bold text.**

+- Setup the system limits/priorities.
+`nano /etc/security/limits.conf`
+> output/partial output here
+**bolden changes**
 ______
 **[To be continued..]**